-The Fund's investment portfolio may include investment of up to 100% of the Net Asset Value in cash and cash equivalents (including short term money market funds and money market instruments such as certificates of deposit, commercial paper, floating rate notes and fixed or variable rate commercial paper listed or traded on exchanges and in cash deposits denominated in such currency or currencies as the Investment Manager may determine).
+The Fund's investment portfolio may include investment of up to 20% of the Net Asset Value in cash and cash equivalents (including short term money market funds and money market instruments such as certificates of deposit, commercial paper, floating rate notes and fixed or variable rate commercial paper listed or traded on exchanges and in cash deposits denominated in such currency or currencies as the Investment Manager may determine).
+Investment in cash and cash equivalents is expected to be on a temporary basis only.